 If you work more than 20 hours per week during term-time, you will be in breach of the immigration rules.

 You will find further useful visa advice and general guidance for international students at https://www.ukcisa.org.uk/Information--Advice/Studying--living-in-the-UK/Coronavirus-Covid-19-info-for-international-students

 Will I be able to receive a Post-Study Work Visa in Summer 2021?

 The UK government has re-confirmed its intention to implement a new Graduate Route (often referred to as ‘Post Study Work’) in Summer 2021; however, no details have yet been released.

 We monitor changes to UK immigration rules closely and will provide you with further details on this route when they are released.

 I am a Tier 4 student currently living in my home country.
 When can I return to the UK?

 If you have a valid Tier 4 visa, you may return to the UK at any time to continue your studies.

 What should I do if I need to apply for a visa extension in the UK but my local UK Visas and Citizenship Application Services (UKVCAS) centre is closed?

-Some UKVCAS centres have already reopened for existing customers.
-If you have not yet submitted your online visa application, you should do so before your current visa expires.
 You must create a UKVCAS account when you submit your visa application so you can be contacted when new biometric appointments become available.